s-kust/django-postgresql-view/README.md

         return qs
 ```

 Run the system in Docker containers using the supplied `docker-compose.yml` file.
+Wait for the tests to pass.
+It takes several minutes.
+The creation of the test database takes most of that time.

-Please pay attention to the two command variants that it contains.
-It is enough to perform the initial filling of the database once.
-You don't have to spend time on it during the subsequent builds.
-The `pgadmin` container will make it easier for you to explore the database and experiment with it.
+Please note the `pgadmin` container.
+It will make it easier for you to explore the database and experiment with it.
+Use the `localhost:8080/` endpoint to access the utility.

-After a successful start of the system, you can view information about all rooms at `localhost:8000/rooms/`, as well as about all the objects associated with them.
-Also, you can request information about individual rooms by their IDs, e.g. `localhost:8000/rooms/311/`.
-The test database is small, so these queries are quite fast.
+After a successful start of the system, you can view information about all rooms at `localhost:8000/rooms/`.
+Also, it shows all the objects associated with the room.
+You can request information about individual rooms by their IDs, e.g., `localhost:8000/rooms/311/`.

+If you use the `localhost:8000/rooms/` endpoint, the system each time rebuilds all the data about the associated objects.
+The test database is small, so these queries are reasonably fast.
 In practice, they can be extremely slow and annoying for users.
-They can be optimized using a PostgreSQL materialized view.
+They can be optimized using a PostgreSQL materialized view or other methods.

+The `localhost:8000/rooms_mat_view/` endpoint returns the same information from the cache in the PostgreSQL materialized view.
+You can test the speed of query execution.
+One of the following sections describes how to do that.
+If you run the tests, you will see that this endpoint works much faster.

 ## The SQL Query That Creates the PostgreSQL Materialized View